stephanospavlou/rm-blacklist/README.md

 ``rm-blacklist`` does not prevent the deletion of the contents of ``blacklisted_dir``.

+``blacklist.py`` does not check whether or not a file (or directory) has already been blacklisted before adding it to the blacklist.

 ### Manually
 Alternatively, files can be manually blacklisted.
 This can be done by placing the absolute path of each file you wish to blacklist on a separate line in